raspberrypilearning/looping-sprites/en/step_2.md

 I can use if on edge, bounce inside a forever loop to make my sprite turn away from the edge of the stage
 --- /task ---
 --- task ---
-I can comment on someone else’s project
+I found a bug in my code and fixed it
 --- /task ---
 --- task ---
-I showed my project to someone else and acted on their feedback
---- /task ---
---- task ---
-I found a bug in my code and fixed it
+I can comment on someone else’s project
 --- /task ---